theconnectome/etc/R/GettingAndCleaningData/CourseProject/README.md

 --------------------
 - Create a "by activity" data.frame, with overall means for each measurement for each activity, for all subjects
 - Create a "by subject" data.frame, with overall means for each measurement for each subject, for all activities
+- Bind those two datasets to create a final tidy data set with the average of each variable for each activity and each subject.